node-red/node-red.github.io/docs/getting-started/running.md

 #### Running from a local install - Windows

-On Windows, run the following command from the same directoy you ran `npm install` in, or that you extracted the release zip file:
+On Windows, run the following command from the same directory you ran `npm install` in, or that you extracted the release zip file:

     node node_modules/node-red/red.js